Rory-Mac/personal-website/Low-Level Programming/Digital Logic.markdown

   \qquad

   \begin{array}{| c | c | c | c }
-  s & P \\
+  S & P \\
   \hline
-  T & T & FT \\
+  T & T & F \; T \\
-  T & F & FF \\
+  T & F & F \; F \\
-  F & T & TF \\
+  F & T & T \; F \\
-  F & F & FF \\
+  F & F & F \; F \\
   \end{array}
 \]
-<p>Our contemplation so far covers propositional logic.
-This means that by encoding the the truth/falsity of our propositions with electric signals, and using
+<p>By encoding our propositions as electric signals, and implementing the logical connectives that evaluate them in silicon, we can
-configurations of silicon to implement the logic of our logic connectives, we can build a computer that can formulate and evaluate any expression in propositional logic.
-To allow our computer to perform basic arithmetic, we need only implement the logic of two more truth-table, that of the half-adder and full-adder.
-This nicely follows from the blue groupings highlighted above.
-The truth or falsity of a proposition in the case of arithmetic does not represent the existence/non-existence of an entity, but rather the existence/non-existence of a group of entities of size \(2^{n-1}\) for the \(n^{th}\) binary input:
+create a digital computer to formulate and evaluate any expression in propositional logic.
+To add basic arithmetic we need only introduce the truth-tables of the half-adder and full-adder.
+In these truth-tables the truth or falsity of a proposition does not represents the existence or non-existence of the observation of a group of things.
+This follows nicely from the blue-highlighted groupings we made above.
 \[
   \begin{array}{| c | c | c | c }
   P & Q & s & c \\